VasiliyVelikyy/InterviewQuestions/resourses/sql/sql-ex.md

     - <https://github.com/VasiliyVelikyy/InterviewQuestions/blob/main/resourses/sql/examples/several_sourses.md>

     ```sql
-      SELECT DISTINCT a.model as model_1, b.model AS model_2, a.speed, a.ram
+      SELECT DISTINCT a.model AS model_1, b.model AS model_2, a.speed, a.ram
       FROM PC AS a,
            PC AS b
       WHERE a.speed = b.speed